 “Hike up your spirits, Darlin’.
 We’re going to have an adventure of a lifetime!”

 “Good to see you’re so motivated.
 Would you mind contacting Abbi and Maddie and let them know about our plan?”

 I hung up the phone.
 I couldn’t hold back the little squeal that escaped from my mouth and started doing my happy dance.
 Out of nowhere, a familiar voice startled me,“ What the hell do you think you are you doing, LITTLE SISTER?!”

 To be continued...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, aashkajainWrite a Review